prison sentence for Guéant in the name of setting an example

 “The President of the Republic and his collaborators are indebted to the French people for a duty of probity, impartiality and exemplarity”, which was not respected by Claude Guéant and Emmanuelle Mignon, when they were, respectively, the secretary general of the Elysée and the chief of staff of Nicolas Sarkozy.
 It is in the name of this principle of setting an example for senior State servants that the President of the 32e correctional chamber of Paris, Benjamin Blanchet, sentenced Claude Guéant to one year in prison, including eight months, for favoritism.
 In November 2021, during the trial, the National Financial Prosecutor’s Office had requested one year in prison, including six months firm.

-For the court, Mr. Guéant, by his “exemplary career” as prefect, he could only ignore the fact that by signing with the companies of Patrick Buisson and Pierre Giacometti, two advisers to the presidency, contracts without a call for tenders for several million euros, he was violating the Public Procurement Code.
+For the court, Mr. Guéant, by his “exemplary career” as prefect, he might only ignore the fact that by signing with the companies of Patrick Buisson and Pierre Giacometti, two advisers to the presidency, contracts without a call for tenders for several million euros, he was violating the Public Procurement Code.
 An attitude “symptomatic of a loss of cardinal landmarks and of privilege granted to private economic actors”, notes the court, which recalls that the presidency “must embody the nation, above partisan interests, and protect the rule of law”.

 Read also Article reserved for our subscribers Claude Guéant imprisoned: the fall seems to be endless